Source code for ezmsg.event.peak

 ev_len = ep_overs[..., 1:].argmin(axis=-1)

-ev_len += 1 # Adjust because we skipped first sample
+ev_len += 1 # Adjust because we skipped the first sample.

 b_ev_crossback = np.any(~ep_overs[..., 1:], axis=-1)